plhsu19/TUB-Network-Protocols-and-Architectures/assignment5_network_layer/assignment5 af6aa5120b9749e7b2dc1d6fd198e652.md

         - fe80::8b64:6f2a:1fe:9608
         - fe80::8170:afa1:7e81:b171
         - fe80::36d:698c:e3be:bbad
-4. Because my WIFI interface (en0) has only link-local IPv6 address, I assume my network does not support IPv6 (or my router did not turn on the  IPv6 setting).
-However, if my network supports the IPv6, I should reach both hosts on the internet an within my subnet via the IPv6 address that my ISP assign to me.
+4. Because my WIFI interface (en0) has only link-local IPv6 address but no global unicast (2000::/3 addresses), ~~I assume my network does not support IPv6 (or my router did not turn on the  IPv6 setting).~~ However, if my ISP supports the IPv6, I should reach both hosts on the internet and within my subnet via the IPv6 address that my ISP assign to me.
+    - My local network (subnet) probably supports IPv6, since my network interface is assigned a link-local IPv6 address.
+However, I do not have a global unicast IPv6 address, so I assume the network that my subnet connects to, i.e., my ISP, does not support the IPv6.
+    - I cannot reach the host on the global internet supporting IPv6.
+    - I could reach the host supporting IPv6 within my subnet using my link-local IPv6 address.

 ### Interfaces